-Tenure track professorships are internationally advertised by the Rectorate and open to postdoctoral researchers having two years of research experience after graduation and two years of research experience outside the University of Vienna.
+Tenure track professorships are internationally advertised by the Rectorate and open to postdoctoral researchers having two years of international research experience during or after doctoral studies.
 The first step of the selection process is done by an internal panel.
 This panel is chaired by the Vice-Rector responsible for research and includes the Dean and three professors.
 Based on external peer reviews and hearings of the shortlisted candidates, the panel proposes a list of the three most suitable candidates to the Rector, who then decides on a candidate who is formally offered a tenure track assistant professorship.